 The average pay for database administrators in the United States ranges from $54,070 to $155,660 as of May 2021.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of database administrators is projected to grow 10 percent from 2019 to 2029, much faster than the average for all occupations.
+Employment of database administrators is projected to grow 8 percent from 2020 to 2030, about as fast as the average for all occupations.

 Growth in this occupation will be driven by the increased data needs of companies in all sectors of the economy.

 Database-as-a-service, which allows third parties to do database administration online, is becoming more popular.
 This is expected to increase employment of database administrators at cloud computing firms in the data processing, hosting, and related services industry.

 Most database administrators have a bachelor’s degree in an information- or computer-related subject such as computer science.
 Firms with large databases may prefer applicants who have a master’s degree focusing on data or database management, typically either in computer science, information systems, or information technology.

 Database administrators need an understanding of database languages, the most common of which is Structured Query Language, commonly called SQL.
 Most database systems use some variation of SQL, and a DBA will need to become familiar with whichever programming language the firm uses.